-Founding Trustees Gary Williams, Doris Zuur and Lucy Carver (left to right) signing the Toru deed.
+Founding Trustees Gary Williams, Doris Zuur and Lucy Carver (left to right) signing the Toru Deed on the 29th September 2016.

-Currently the main activity of the Toru Education Trust is to provide a variety of practical offline courses in the region of Horowhenua and Kapiti, supporting healthy and wholesome livelihoods.
+Currently the main activity of the Toru Education Trust is to provide a variety of practical offline courses in the region of Horowhenua and Kapiti and Masterton, supporting healthy and wholesome livelihoods.

 The Toru Newsletters bring you the updated info about courses and events.